n0dr4w5/NexGraphX/README.md

 # NexGraphX
-NexGraphX is an open-source, GUI library for Python.
+PyNexGraphX is an open-source, GUI library for Python.
 A documentation can be found at docs.html.